BrentGrammer/learning-LLMs/README.md

 [Python Notebook](./NeuralNetworks/micrograd.ipynb)

 - A set of Neurons evaluated independently

-  - Each neuron in a layer is not connected to each other, but are connected to all other neurons or inputs in adjacent layers
+  - Each neuron in a layer is not connected to each other, but are connected to all other neurons or inputs in adjacent layers.

     ![Nueron Layers](./neural_net.jpeg)

 ### Multi-Layer Perceptron (MLP)